ft337/ImageClassificationPackage/README.rst

     This repository contains a trained model to classify electrodes from the Kaggle dataset: ``https://www.kaggle.com/datasets/thgere/spent-lithium-ion-battery-recyclingslibr-dataset``
     Pictures can be calssified as having an "anode", "cathode", or "nothing".
 A notebook walk through of the training and testing is within `Notebooks` folder.
+    NOTE: Notebook example requires the Kaggle dataset to be installed to run it exactly as it is there.

 Two scripts are provided to run prediction with this model on either a single image or a set of images.
     To install the package and run these scripts, follow these instructions: